 America’s Silk Road

 Growing prosperity in America had created a nearly insatiable demand for silk products, especially clothing, but raw silk had to be transported halfway around the world to supply the 1,000 pounds (454 kg) of raw silk that Corticelli claimed that it manufactured into silk thread each day.
-American imports of raw silk increased from one million pounds (454 mt) in 1874 to 26 million pounds (11,793 mt) in 1914 and 51 million pounds (23,133 mt) by 1934.
+American imports of raw silk increased from 1 million pounds (454 mt) in 1874 to 26 million pounds (11,793 mt) in 1914 and 51 million pounds (23,133 mt) by 1934.

 To meet the increased demand for silk in America, a new “silk road” emerged to transport raw silk from Japan to America.
 High prices for imported raw silk justified the expense of overland transport versus the longer, slower, cheaper sea route through the Panama Canal.
 Not only did faster transport lessen the chance of theft of the valuable cargo (only gold and silver bullion were more highly valued) or damage to it by heat and moisture, but the market price for raw silk could fluctuate by the minute, costing manufacturers losses in the thousands of dollars while the silk was en route.